From Drive Through Windows to the Fashion Runway: McDonald’s Paper Products Transformed into Couture

 The McDCouture Fashion Show was part of The Fashion Group International of South Florida Awards night that featured a special tribute to local Miami designer Rene Ruiz, who in 1990 earned an Associate of Arts in Fashion Design from Miami International University of Art & Design.

-Miami International University of Art & Design is one of The Art Institutes, a system of over 50 schools throughout North America.
+Miami International University of Art & Design is one of The Art Institutes, a system of private, non-profit schools throughout the United States.
 Programs, credential levels, technology, and scheduling options vary by school and are subject to change.
-Not all online programs are available to residents of all U.S. states.
-Several institutions included in The Art Institutes system are campuses of South University or Argosy University.
-Miami International University of Art & Design, 1501 Biscayne Blvd.
-Ste 100, Miami, FL 33132. © 2015 The Art Institutes.
+Miami International University of Art & Design, 1501 Biscayne Boulevard, Suite 100, Miami, FL 33132-1418 © 2020.
+The Arts Institutes international LLC.
 All rights reserved.
-Our email address is email@example.com.

 Licensed by the Florida Commission for Independent Education, License No. 2581.